Whatever They Want

 In a word, partnership.
 That’s the role played by every unschooling parent, to be their child’s partner through the business of life.
 I’m not their ruler nor their master.
 I’m their partner.
 Once I accepted that role, I thought about what a partner is.
 A partner is not there to tell you what to do or to judge you, but instead to help you see clearly the path before you, to assist you, to keep you from unintentionally hurting yourself by making interests and passions safe, to offer insight and wisdom, and just as importantly, to let you fail when you insist on doing something that they might see as foolish, but harmless.
 There’s something to learn in everything we do, win or fail, and a partner opens up the way before you and stands by your side as you make the journey.
 That’s my role as an unschooling parent.

 As I mentioned, I’ve yet to overcome my weaknesses and still do the unhelpful and impatient things that I lament doing.
 My kids are young and this lifestyle is still new to me.
 But I’m getting better.
 My relationships with my children are the best they’ve ever been.
 They each scream my name and run into my arms the moment I arrive home from work.
 That’s my measurement.
 If they ever stop, I’ll now that I’m starting to fail.
+And now we have another little one arriving shortly.
 Yes, my kids are allowed to do whatever they want, and my highest valued work is helping them do it.